Budapest Memorandum: 2014 Russian annexation of Crimea

-On 20 April 2016, Ukraine established the Ministry of Reintegration of Temporarily Occupied Territories, to manage occupied parts of the Donetsk, Luhansk and Crimea regions, which are affected by Russian military intervention of 2014.
+On 20 April 2016, Ukraine established the Ministry of Reintegration of Temporarily Occupied Territories to manage the occupied parts of the Donetsk, Luhansk and Crimea regions, which are affected by Russian military intervention of 2014.

 Kerch Strait incident

 On 25 November 2018, the Russian Federal Security Service (FSB) coast guard fired upon and captured three Ukrainian Navy vessels after they attempted to transit from the Black Sea into the Sea of Azov through the Kerch Strait on their way to the port of Mariupol.
 On 27 November 2018, the Ministry of Foreign Affairs of Ukraine appealed to the signatory states of the Budapest Memorandum to hold urgent consultations to ensure full compliance with the memorandum's commitments and the immediate cessation of Russian aggression against Ukraine.

 2022 Russian invasion of Ukraine

+In 2008 and 2011, Putin expressed the opinion that neither the transfer of Crimea to Ukraine nor the Budapest Memorandum signed by Yeltsin were binding for Russia.
+In 2014, Putin claimed that the Maidan movement and government change radically changed Ukraine into a new entity, toward which Russia has no engagement, allowing the 2014 invasion of Donbas.

 Ukrainian President Volodymyr Zelenskyy has publicly commented on the Budapest Memorandum by arguing that it provides no true guarantee of safety due to Russia's coercive power.
-On 19 February 2022, Zelenskyy made a speech at the Munich Security Conference in which he said "Since 2014, Ukraine has tried three times to convene consultations with the guarantor states of the Budapest Memorandum [i.e. United States and United Kingdom].
+On 19 February 2022, at the Munich Security Conference, Zelenskyy said: "Since 2014, Ukraine has tried three times to convene consultations with the guarantor states of the Budapest Memorandum [i.e. United States and United Kingdom].
 Three times without success.
-Today Ukraine will do it for the fourth time. ...
-If they do not happen again or their results do not guarantee security for our country, Ukraine will have every right to believe that the Budapest Memorandum is not working and all the package decisions of 1994 are in doubt."
+Today Ukraine will do it for the fourth time. … If they do not happen again or their results do not guarantee security for our country, Ukraine will have every right to believe that the Budapest Memorandum is not working and all the package decisions of 1994 are in doubt."
 Putin used Zelenskyy's comments as part of his claims that Ukraine could develop nuclear weapons.
 Critics have disputed Putin's claims.
-This treaty has since been violated by Russia at the outbreak of the 2022 Russian invasion of Ukraine.
+The treaty has since been violated by Russia with its 2022 invasion of Ukraine.
+In March 2022, Aldo Zammit Borda argued in The Conversation: "Russia's invasion of Ukraine today is an even more serious violation and effectively buries Russia's assurances in the Budapest Memorandum."